daptin/daptin/docs_markdown/docs/setting-up/access.md

 Users registered using signup action are their own owners.
 Hence they can update and delete themselves.
 These permission can be changed based on the use case.

-!!! note "POST call for user registration"
+!!! example"POST call for user registration"
     ```bash
     curl 'http://localhost:6336/action/user_account/signup' \
     -H 'Authorization: Bearer null' \